 But the best part is the forum, where users can discuss men’s style together.
 Ask questions related to style, have users critique your outfits and purchases, and even find incredible deals when items go on sale.

-Styleforum labels itself as the “premier online community for men’s style,” which is a lofty claim to make but there are few who would rebut it.
+Styleforum is easily one of the best forums for men’s style and fashion.
 It’s true that every style community has their own biases regarding which styles they favor, but Styleforum covers a lot of ground, including classic, denim, streetwear, and more.
 Plus, it’s one of the largest style boards on the Internet.

 Despite the name, Styleforum is more than just a forum.
 Yes, you’ll find a lot of discussions going on related to style, including newbie questions, fit checks, style critiques, inspirational galleries, and more, but there are some other great aspects of Styleforum.
 For example, the marketplace where users can buy/sell/trade articles with each other.